Rijksmuseum Tickets And Tours

 Inside the Rijksmuseum| ©Eric de Redelijkheid

-When you visit the Rijksmuseum, you must queue in two lines.
+When you visit the Rijksmuseum, you should expect two queues.
 The first queue is at the ticket counter, and depending on the day and season, you may have to wait anywhere from 10 minutes to an hour.
-If you have already booked your tickets in advance, you can queue directly in the second line.
-While it's true that you can't skip the second queue, the good news is that it moves very quickly.
+If you have already booked your tickets in advance, you can queue directly in the second queue.
+While it's true that you can't skip it, the good news is that it moves very fast.

 Book a guided tour of the Rijksmuseum